cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/looping.md

 </details>

-#### returns an array of more than one vector when all are short enough
+#### It returns an array of more than one vector when all are short enough

 Modify the `getVectorsShorterThan` function so that it returns all vectors if the first one has a magnitude less then the length.